-Place Innovation is a interconnected Class A suburban office complex is situated on 122 acres (including 56 acres of separately tilted vacant parcels).
+Place Innovation is a interconnected Class A suburban office complex is situated on 122 acres, which includes 56 acres of separately tilted vacant parcels.
 The property is located in Technoparc, one of the country's most recognized business parks for its focus on technology, research and development.
-Built in the late 1990s early 2000, Place Innovation provides for state-of-the-art office/flex accommodations, with numerous on-site amenities.
-Bombardier is the main tenant and leases over 50% of the total leasable area.
-An LRT station is being added on Place Innovation lands and this LRT project (REM) is expected to be functional in 2026/27.
+It was built in the late 1990s early 2000s.
+Bombardier is the main tenant and leases approximately 50% of the total leasable area.
+An LRT station is being added on Place Innovation lands and this LRT project (REM) is expected to be functional in 2027.